isidzukuri/simple_tools/README.md

 ### Operation
 Inspired by trailblaizer operation.

-Idea is to put complex task(operation) in class split it into commands(steps) and invoke each step one by one.
+Idea is to put complex task(operation) in class, split it into commands(steps) and invoke each step one by one.

 ```ruby
 class BasicOperation < SimpleTools::Operation